BAJAJ FINSERV DIRECT LIMITED

 Table of Contents

-Monetary policy is one of the central tools used by the Reserve Bank of India (RBI) to manage the country’s economy.
-A critical component of this policy framework is the use of Open Market Operations (OMO).
-Through OMOs, the RBI regulates liquidity in the banking system, influences short-term interest rates, and helps ensure economic stability.
+Monetary policy forms part of the tools used by the Reserve Bank of India (RBI) to manage the country's economy.
+Open Market Operations (OMO) regulate liquidity in the banking system and influence short-term interest rates.

 What Are Open Market Operations

 Open Market Operations refer to the buying and selling of government securities by the central bank in the open market.
-These transactions are used to either inject or absorb liquidity from the banking system.
+The RBI adjusts banking system liquidity through these transactions.

 • Buying securities injects liquidity into the system.